 House Marot on Herengracht in Amsterdam was made in 2019 in honor of Hilton’s 100th anniversary.
 The replica depicts the main entrance of Hotel Waldorf Astoria Amsterdam.

-Below is the average value of 11 Limited Editions, according to a global survey conducted in December 2019/January 2020.
+Below is the average value of 12 Limited Editions and variations, according to a global survey conducted in December 2019/January 2020.

 1).
 Frans Hals Museum: 750- 900 euros